-JIB risks taxonomy is established based on the business strategy and associated business processes.
-High level risks are identified and cascaded into lower level risks just up to the level they can be managed and controlled.
+JIB's risks taxonomy is established on the basis of the business strategy and associated business processes.
+High level risks are identified and levels of tolerances accepted to implement the business strategy as well as the regulatory obligations which need to be met in order to achieve the Board's strategic objectives and financial goals.

-JIB has defined its risk capacity in relation to capital and liquidity, being determined as the maximum tolerable level of financial loss acceptable, given the Bank's risk appetite and constraints determined by regulatory requirements.
-Risk capacity is part of JIB Risk Appetite Statement and is to be reviewed annually.
+JIB has defined its risk capacity in relation to capital and liquidity (and various other measures as defined in its Risk Appetite Statement) being determined as the maximum tolerable level of financial loss acceptable, given the Bank's risk appetite and constraints determined by regulatory requirements.
+Risk capacity is part of JIB's Risk Appetite Statement and is to be reviewed annually.